 Other recessions have been less damaging.
-After crashing in 2008, the FTSE 100 took just over four years to recover.
+After crashing in 2008, the 100 biggest companies on the UK stock market (as measured by market cap) took just over four years to recover.

 What has been bizarre about the pandemic is that it has taken almost no time for some markets to recover their lost ground.

 Across the Atlantic in the Land of the Free, the S&P 500 is back trading at record highs.
 This is despite the fact that US GDP dropped by a whopping 32.9 per cent in the second quarter of the year.